aptech/docs/docs/gml-landing.rst

 :func:`knnFit`                  Creates a K-D tree model from training data for efficient KNN predictions.
 :func:`knnClassify`             Creates nearest neighbor predictions.
 :func:`lassoFit`                Fit a linear model with an L1 penalty.
-:func:`lrPredict`               Predict response using output from :func:`lassoFit` or :func:`ridgeFit` and matrix of independent variables.
+:func:`lmPredict`               Predict response using output from :func:`lassoFit`, :func:`ridgeFit`, or :func:`ridgeCFit` and matrix of independent variables.
 :func:`meanSquaredError`        Returns the mean squared error between two input vectors, or sets of vectors.
 :func:`pcaFit`                  Performs principal component dimension reduction.
 :func:`pcaTransform`            Reduces the dimension of a matrix using principal component vectors previously returned by :func:`pcaFit`.